 The American Express® Gold Card could be another good pick, particularly if you like to travel.
 Using the card, you’ll earn four Membership Rewards® Points per $1 on dining purchases on the first $50,000 you spend on eligible purchases made at restaurants each calendar year (then one point per $1 after), and four points on the first $25,000 you spend on purchases at U.S. supermarkets each calendar year (then one point per $1 after).
 Plus, you’ll earn three points per $1 spent on airfare purchases from an airline or on amextravel.com, two points per $1 spent on prepaid hotels and other eligible purchases through amextravel.com, and one point per $1 spent on all other purchases.

 The American Express® Gold Card’s $325 annual fee is somewhat offset by the travel and dining credits available to you as a cardholder.
-After adding the card to your Uber account, you’ll automatically get $10 each month in Uber Cash for Uber Eats orders or Uber rides in the U.S., up to $120 per year.
+After adding the card to your Uber account and selecting it as the payment method, you’ll automatically get $10 each month in Uber Cash for Uber Eats orders or Uber rides in the U.S., up to $120 per year.
 And you’ll be eligible for a monthly statement credit of up to $10 for purchases at select merchants, including Grubhub, Goldbelly, The Cheesecake Factory and more.
 You can also redeem your points in a variety of ways (travel being one of the best options), or transfer them to a partner airline or hotel loyalty program.

 What’s next?